-The total area of Poland is 312,679 square kilometres, a population of over 38.5 million people.
+The total area of Poland is 312,679 square kilometres, a population of over 38.5 million.

 The capital and largest city is Warsaw.

-Dinosaurs were present in Poland mainly in the south (Silesia and the Świętokrzyskie Mountains),
+Dinosaur fossils are found in Poland – primarily in the south (Silesia and Świętokrzyskie Mountains).

 Official stamps of Poland related to Paleontology: fossils, reconstruction of dinosaurs and other